tcassanelli/pyoof/docs/index.rst

 .. note::
     The fits format can also be avoided.
 If the required parameters are added to the `~pyoof.fit_beam` function, then the `~pyoof` package will also work.
 Although, it is recommended to use the fits format, for ease and clean storage of the data.

 It is also possible to try the `~pyoof` by generating your own data, with the build-in function `~pyoof.beam_generator`.
-The Jupyter notebook `oof_holography.ipynb <http://nbviewer.jupyter.org/github/tcassanelli/pyoof/blob/master/notebooks/oof_holography.ipynb>`_  has generated data, plus noise, and it is used as an input for the `~pyoof` package.
+The Jupyter notebook `oof_holography.ipynb <http://nbviewer.jupyter.org/github/tcassanelli/pyoof/blob/master/notebooks/oof_holography.ipynb>`_  has an example of generated data plus noise, and runs over the `~pyoof` package.

 Using pyoof
 -----------

 The main function in the `~pyoof` package is `~pyoof.fit_beam`.
-This function does all the numerical computation necessary to find the Zernike circle coefficients and the illumination coefficients, stored in ``params_solution`` (`~numpy.ndarray`).
-To start, first the data needs to be extracted using `~pyoof.extract_data_pyoof`, then its outputs; constants, arrays and strings are given as input to the core function `~pyoof.fit_beam`.
+This function does all the numerical computation necessary to find the Zernike circle polynomial coefficients and the illumination function coefficients, stored in ``params_solution`` (`~numpy.ndarray`).
+To start, first the data needs to be extracted using `~pyoof.extract_data_pyoof`, then its outputs; constants, arrays (most of them `~astropy.units.quantity.Quantity`) and strings are given as input to the core function `~pyoof.fit_beam`.
 Besides the observational data some other parameters need to be added, these are the ones related to the FFT2 (`~numpy.fft.fft2`) and functions related to the telescope geometry (effective focal length, type of antenna, etc).

 Following the same example as before, it is possible to make a simple preview of the file, using `~pyoof.extract_data_pyoof`.

 .. code-block:: python

+    import matplotlib.pyplot as plt
     import pyoof
     from scipy import interpolate
-    import matplotlib.pyplot as plt
+    from astropy import units as u
     # Generally you would store the filename as string
     from astropy.utils.data import get_pkg_data_filename
     oofh_data = get_pkg_data_filename('pyoof/data/example0.fits')